 - What human-persons are authorities on your native ecosystem?

-- What are you bringing into Autumn that you’re ready to deathwalk?
+- What are you bringing into Spring that needs to be deathwalked?

 - How can you carry your ecosystem with you wherever you go?